Simplified and Generalized Masked Diffusion for Discrete Data: Unifying Existing Masked Diffusion Models

 Further, we can show the connection between \eqref{eq:app_masked-kl-inf-score} and \eqref{eq:diff-kl-limit} by reverting the score parameterization to a mean parameterization using \eqref{eq:app_score-model-q}, or equivalently $ s_\theta(x_t)_j = \frac{\alpha_t}{1 - \alpha_t} \mu_\theta(x_t)^\top e_j $.
 By doing so, we obtain

 Observing that

 we conclude that this recovers the objective in \eqref{eq:diff-kl-limit}.
 Interestingly, in \citet{lou2023discrete} the score parameterization is not constrained to satisfy \eqref{eq:app_score-constraint}.
-That means the learned backward model might be incompatible with the forward process.
+That means the learned reverse model might be incompatible with the forward process.